Aircraft Finder

 Aircraft Details

-• Located in Missouri, United States
+• Location: Mexicali, Mexico, United States

-• New paint (7/2024), fresh E/F checks, G check and landing gear overhaul completed 9/23
+• Recent maintenance: New paint (2024), fresh E/F checks, G check, and landing gear overhaul completed 9/2023 by Textron TPA

-• Avionics: Honeywell EDZ-8000 5-tube flight system, Honeywell SPZ-8000 autopilot, Primus 880 radar, dual Honeywell comms/navs/DME/ADF/transponders, Honeywell RT-300 radar altimeter, King KHF-950 HF comm with SELCAL, Honeywell TCAS-2000 with Change 7, Honeywell MK-VII TAWS-A, dual Honeywell NZ-2000 FMS with dual GPS
+• Avionics: Honeywell EDZ-8000 5-tube flight system, SPZ-8000 autopilot, Primus 880 radar, dual RMZ-855 comms, dual RNZ-855 navs, dual DME, dual ADF, dual transponders, Honeywell RT-300 radar altimeter, King KHF-950 HF w/SELCAL, Honeywell TCAS-2000 w/Change 7, Honeywell MK-VII TAWS-A, dual Honeywell NZ-2000 FMS w/dual GPS

 About this Model